angamuthu17/hockeysignin/README.md

-# HPH Wordpress plugin to manage sign in, call db to confirm player status, and handle dynamic roster display.
+# Wordpress plugin to manage sign in, call pdb to confirm player status, and handle dynamic roster display.